Act I · The Grove

 Shadowheart pulls some provisions from her bag.

-Gale doesn't press, not wanting to become complicit in whatever she's not telling him.
+He steps next to her.
 "Do you mind?
 I'm a dab hand at cooking.
 Allow me to be useful."

 "Be my guest."
 She gives him a head of cabbage and a link of sausages.